Video mode initialization and transition to protected mode

 }

 To output any byte to the port 0x80 should delay exactly 1 microsecond.
-So we can write any value (the value from AL in our case) to the 0x80 port.
-After this delay the realmode_switch_hook function has finished execution and we can move to the next function.
+This delay is needed to be sure that the change of the NMI mask has fully taken effect.
+After this delay, the realmode_switch_hook function has finished execution and we can be sure that all interrupts are disabled.

-The next function is enable_a20, which enables the A20 line.
-This function is defined in arch/x86/boot/a20.c and it tries to enable the A20 gate with different methods.
-The first is the a20_test_short function which checks if A20 is already enabled or not with the a20_test function:
+The enable_a20 function is defined in arch/x86/boot/a20.c and tries to enable the A20 gate using the different approaches.
+The first is the a20_test_short function which checks if A20 is already enabled or not using the a20_test function:

 static int a20_test(int loops)